Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-bzqL0DGULFM.md

 ### Transcript

-> any more music tracks coming i think
+> Jace: Any more music tracks coming?
+I think there's going to be more music-
 >
-> there's going to be more music wait
+> wait...
+I think there is new  music in the Update 4- is there?
 >
-> i think there is new music in the update
+> Snutt: Yeah, I answered that before-
 >
-> for is there yeah i answered that before
+> Jace: Yeah yeah yeah.
 >
-> yeah yeah
+> Snutt: there's new music planned but I don't know-
 >
-> there's new music planned but i don't
+> I don't think it's going to drop for Update 4...
 >
-> know i don't think it's going to drop
->
-> for update 4
->
-> pretty sure it's not going to drop for
+> pretty sure it's not going to drop for Update 4 it's going to be later.
->
-> update 4 it's going to be later